-With national focus on the future of the National Electricity Market (NEM) and the ability of generators and transmission networks to support supply reliability, there are dramatic shifts in the energy mix.
-We have seen the country’s largest, yet most inefficient generator, cease operations in March 2017, while the costs of utility scale renewable generation have fallen well below those of new coal power.
+With national focus on the future of the National Electricity Market (NEM) and the ability of generators and transmission networks to support supply reliability, there are dramatic shifts in the energy mix as the costs of new utility scale wind and solar have fallen well below those of new coal fired power generation.

 The value of old assets subject to divestment and new generation investments must be considered in view of demand and supply side drivers, the long term price outlook and bidding behaviour in Australia’s energy markets.

-In addition, the Finkel Review arose from concerns about the ability of the deregulated electricity market to provide sufficient price signals and compensation to ensure secure supply, especially in the face of the dramatic decline in east coast gas available for contracting.
+In addition, concerns have persisted about the ability of the deregulated electricity market to provide sufficient price signals and compensation to ensure secure supply.

 Some of these challenges could be addressed, at least partially, by helping customers to implement energy conservation and demand management projects.
 However there appears to be much less demand side participation in the market than could be economically efficient, partly because no one participant can capture the full supply chain benefits along the disintegrated supply chain.

 - Evidence-based recommendations for carbon risk management and planning based on our long experience working extensively with players along the electricity supply value chain

 - Assessments of the technical, economic and market potential of demand side response

 - Demand management program design, implementation and evaluation